Neoteroi/BlackSheep-Docs/docs/cli.md

 Use the `blacksheep create` command to bootstrap a project using one of the supported templates.
 The command will prompt for the necessary input to bootstrap a new project.
-Aside from project name and template type, each project template defines the parameters that are needed.
+Aside from the project name and template type, each project template defines the parameters that are needed.

 ![blacksheep create command](./img/cli-create-demo.gif)